saidyeter/end-gen/README.md

 ```

 ## Why
 Actually creating controller is not that hard.
 And there is not that much boiler-plate code, up there.
 But this will allow some opportunitis for:
-- pagination
+- pagination and filtering by query params like `take`, `skip`, `select` and so on.
 - mapping results
 - pre and post process for endpoints
 Developer always will have control on data, and this will make tasks quicker to produce.
 This idea came from OData and GraphQL.
 This concepts allows us to manipulate response data according to way how you make a request.